NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 Here, we plot the positions of our two atoms throughout the simulation.
 ```@example langevin
 using Plots
-plot(traj, :position)
+plot(traj, :position, label=["Hydrogen" "Carbon"], legend=true)
 ```

 We next plot the velocities.
-Notice how the carbon atom (orange) with its heavier mass has a smaller magnitude throughout.
+Notice how the carbon atom with its heavier mass has a smaller magnitude throughout.
 ```@example langevin
-plot(traj, :velocity)
+plot(traj, :velocity, label=["Hydrogen" "Carbon"], legend=true)
 ```

-From the configurations from the Langevin simulation we can obtain expectation values along the trajectories.
+Using the configurations from the Langevin simulation we can obtain expectation values along the trajectories.
 This can be done manually, but we provide the [`Estimators`](@ref) module to make this as simple as possible.

+!!! note Estimators

+    [Here](@ref `Estimators`) you can find the available quantities that [`Estimators`](@ref) provides.
+    To add new quantities, you must implement a new function inside `src/Estimators.jl`.

 Let's find the expectation for the potential energy during our simulation.
 This is the potential energy of the final configuration in the simulation: